Moidam: Excavation

-Maidam No.2 excavated between 2000-02, it can either be said as the Maidam of Pramatta Singha or Rajeswar Singha according to the dating.
+Maidam No.2 excavated between 2000 and 2002, it can either be said as the Maidam of Pramatta Singha or Rajeswar Singha according to the dating.

-Being famous for its vault treasure Maidams also attracted many plunderers from Mughals, British to even local people, who have plundered the maidams multiple times.
-The earliest sketch of Maidam was made by 1848 by Serjeant C.Clayton who superintendent an excavation of a Maidam in the 1840s.
+Being famous for its vault treasure, Maidams also attracted many plunderers, from Mughals and the British to even local people, who have plundered the maidams multiple times.
+The earliest sketch of a Maidam was made in 1848 by Serjeant C. Clayton, who supervised an excavation of a Maidam in the 1840s.

-In 2000-02, Archaeological Survey of India, Guwahati circle excavated Maidam No. 2.
+In 2000–02, the Archaeological Survey of India, Guwahati circle excavated Maidam No. 2.
 It retained the characteristics of a full-fledged Maidam.
-The Maidam vault and covering earthen mound was made out of burned bricks, and encircled by an octagonal boundary wall.
-There was a hole at the roof of the Maidam indicating it was robbed earlier.
+The Maidam vault and covering earthen mound were made out of burned bricks and encircled by an octagonal boundary wall.
+There was a hole in the roof of the Maidam, indicating it was robbed earlier.
 The arched-shaped door of the maidam was found on the western side after it was excavated, which was originally covered with bricks and stone masonry.
-Though already robbed it still yielded several artefacts including skeleton remains of 5 individuals, ivory decorative pieces, several pieces of wooden objects (including a Xorai designed at the shape of a pillar), an ivory panel depicting royal Ahom insignia, carvings of elephants, peacock and floral motifs etc. The exact dating of this Maidam couldn't be done, but it is estimated at the first half of the 18th century.
+Though already robbed, it still yielded several artefacts, including skeleton remains of 5 individuals, ivory decorative pieces, several pieces of wooden objects (including a Xorai designed in the shape of a pillar), an ivory panel depicting royal Ahom insignia, carvings of elephants, peacock and floral motifs, etc. The exact dating of this Maidam couldn't be done, but it is estimated at the first half of the 18th century.